WhatTheDickens/engl340/mod-3/outcomes.md

 - Hold off on carrying out the instructions in [Keep a Daily Journal in Markdown]({{ site.url }}/keep-a-daily-journal) until we meet in class.

-#### In class
+### In class

 - We'll make sure everyone has Visual Studio Code installed and working.
 - We'll work on creating a journal script and making sure everyone has a journal workflow.
 - We'll discuss the importance of interoperability as a principle in computing.

-***Class work:*** *In the folder for 2-5, share a plain text file with the .md extension in the file name containing notes on today's work in class.*
+***Class work:*** *In your folder for 2-3, share a plain text file with the .md extension in the file name containing your notes on today's work in class.*

-### Wednesday, February 5
+## Wednesday, February 5

-#### Before class
+### Before class

 - Read *Walden*, "Economy," paragraphs 1-70.

-#### In class
+### In class

-- We'll discuss *Walden* and discuss connections between Thoreau's book and our work with computers.
+- We'll discuss *Walden* and make connections between Thoreau's book and our work with computers.

-***Class work:*** *In the folder for 2-7, share your journal script in a file ending with the .sh extension and a journal file for the day, with the .md extension, containing notes.*
+***Class work:*** *In your folder for 2-5, share your journal script in a file ending with the .sh extension and a journal file for the day, with the .md extension, containing notes.*

-### Friday, February 7
+## Friday, February 7

+### Before class

+- Practice using markdown syntax.

+### In class

+- We'll continue discussing *Walden* and practicing markdown.

-***Class work:*** *In the folder for 2-9, share a journal file for the day with notes on your developing command-line skills.
+***Class work:*** *In your folder for 2-7, share a journal file for the day with notes on your developing command-line skills.
 In addition, choose a sentence anywhere in paragraphs 1-70 of "Economy" in* Walden *that you find interesting&mdash;either for what it says or how it's written.
 Select that sentence with your mouse and add a comment about it in the margin.*